chenxing61/Emperors-and-Deities/README.md

  The Mod is WIP so civs dont have their unique features currently and late game(info age) kinda sucks.

  Credit to
- Buckeeter aka Wadaling for making full vector icons(another credit to flaticon.com) and tile sets.
+ Buckeeter aka Wadaling for making most of the vector icons(another credit to flaticon.com) and tile sets.
- EmperorPenguin for help with proofreading, bug fixing advices FastDoubloon115_ for help with playtesting
+ EmperorPenguin for some help with proofreading, bug fixing advices FastDoubloon115_ for some help with playtesting Yanggestar from qq group chat for creating many original grahpics for the mod

  Special thanks to:
  (I cant remember their name so I will list out their works)